 Special to West Seattle Blog

-Ron Richardson lives in Fauntleroy.
+Ron Richardson is a historian and writer who lives in Fauntleroy.